-- 1. The parent/quardian submits a written request for excusal two weeks prior to the absence. - 2.
+- 1. The parent/guardian submits a request via the UDASD parent portal at least two weeks prior to the scheduled trip. - 2.
 The student's participation has been approved by the principal and superintendent or designee. - 3.
 The adult directing and supervising the tour or trip is acceptable to the parents/guardians, principal, and the superintendent. - 4.
 The requirements of the Student Code of Conduct for Extracurricular Activities Policy #227.2 have been met, including those related to attendance and academic performance.

 Students who are going to be absent from school due to a planned trip must fill out a Request for Educational Trip form in order to have those days marked "excused."
 The administration of the middle school determines the validity of educational absence requests for middle school students.
-In order to be a lawfully excused absence, a Request for Educational Trip Form must be turned in to the office no less than two weeks prior to the student's departure and must be approved by the principal.
 Exceptions to the advance notice rule are subject to the principal's discretion as certain trips do not allow for two weeks advance notice.
 Educational trips are limited to five days per school year.
 The student is also responsible for all work missed during his/her absence and for getting assignments from his/her teachers before leaving.
-Students will also be required to submit a report about the educational value of their trips.
-There should be one entry per each day of the trip.
 No educational trips will be approved during the PSSA administration window.